stevestar888/steven.github.io/_posts/2020-07-19-site-goes-live.md

 ---
 layout: post
-title: This site goes live
+title: This Site Goes Live
 subtitle: Today is an exceptional Sunday, because this website & blog is now live
 cover-img: /imgs/2020-07-19/dcs.png
 thumbnail-img: